tiagocarbone/tiagocarbone/README.md

 ## Hi everyone!
 I´m Tiago and I´m in carrer transition
--I´m always studying to become a better developer -Actually my hobbies are go the gym and watch my favoritebsoccer team play at Maracanã Stadium
+-I´m always studying to become a better developer <br>
+-Actually my hobbies are go the gym and watch my favoritebsoccer team play at Maracanã Stadium